 When will I get my NOA?

-NOAs usually show up shortly after your return has been assessed.
-If you happen to be receiving a refund, your NOA will be attached to your refund check, but if you’ve setup direct deposit or aren’t getting a refund, it will arrive separately.
-If you haven’t received your NOA yet, you can log into the CRA My Account portal to view and print a copy for your records.
+NOAs usually show up a week to two weeks after your return has been assessed.
+If you are not signed up for Direct Deposit and are getting a refund, it will be attached to your refund cheque.
+Otherwise, it will arrive separately.
+If you are signed up for My Account and online mail, you can get your Notice of Assessment delivered to you immediately after filing your return through the CRA’s Express NOA service.
+My Account portal to view and print a copy for your records.

 Looks like the CRA made changes to my return.
 Do I need to do anything?

 Even if you double-checked all your numbers, mistakes can happen.
 For example, if you forgot to claim the Canada Employment Amount, the CRA will have added it to your return.
 If you claimed something you shouldn’t have, your NOA would show a change, and include an explanation.

 The CRA doesn’t require any action on your end when they make changes, and will tell you if there are penalties or interest as a result of anything that’s changed.

 The changes on my NOA don’t make sense to me